by Charlotte Siems

 MORE Chair

-Primary Back Stretch, HD after meals
+Primary Back Stretch, Hoe Downs after two meals

 But from time to time, it happens to us all—we feel like we can’t squeeze in a whole workout.
 It is my firm belief that you’re better off with SOME than NONE.
 Don’t expect a miraculous transformation in 30 days, but think about how much better off you’ll be than sitting on the couch.